sakshimahadik25/application-tracking-system/readme.md

 ![Roadmap](https://github.com/prithvish-doshi-17/application-tracking-system/blob/main/resources/Roadmap%20-%202.PNG)

+* Include deadline reminders for the application and interview.
+* Add a feature that allows users to attach these reminders to their Google calendar.
+* Incorporate notifications for upcoming deadlines.
+* Add a storage option for resumes and cover letters so they can be saved for future use.
+* Include a direct link to the company's application website when the wishlist item is clicked.
+* Include a link to the university’s career fair page.
+* Direct connection to Linkedin, allowing for the addition of job opportunities to the wishlist.
+* Improve keyword search to improve specifications such as pay range, employment location, and so on.
+* An option to maintain separate profiles for job tracking.

 ## Explanation:
 Each section illustrates one of the application's numerous stages.
 Currently, we have four fundamental steps: job applied, job you want to apply for without a referral, job that has rejected you, and job you're waiting for a referral.
 During the entire process, any details in any table can be edited at any time.